FELINE HEARTWORM INFECTION

 Most of heartworm disease in the cat is caused by the inflammatory reaction

 So if no single test is reliable, what are we supposed to do for testing?
 First of all, unlike dogs where annual screening is the norm, healthy cat screening is probably not necessary.
 Instead, testing is best done if a cat is sick and heartworm disease is suspected.
-In this situation, not only are both the antigen and antibody tests are recommended but chest radiographs and/or echocardiography to assess heart and lung disease should be performed as well.
+There is still some controversy about testing should be accomplished in a symptomatic cat.
+Both antibody and antigen tests in combination are recommended by some experts while others feel the antibody test alone is probably adequate.
+Of course, a cat with respiratory disease probably should have chest radiographs and cardiac echocardiography to further define the condition at hand.

 One might wonder why one cannot use the same treatment as in the dog to kill any adult heartworms the cat might have.
 Actually, the same heartworm adulticide therapy used in dogs is best not used in cats as it is extremely dangerous to do so and is considered a last resort.
 There may not be a choice, however, depending on the degree of illness from the heartworm disease.
 Approximately one third of cats receiving heartworm adulticide therapy will experience life-threatening embolic complications when the worms die suddenly (generally an unacceptable statistic).
 One month of cage confinement is typically recommended to control circulatory effort after adulticide treatment and adulticide therapy should be consider the last resort for an infected cat where symptoms of the disease cannot be controlled with prednisone.